 In the 1980s, I recall the day ABC’s Peter Jennings spoke of us on the weeknight newscast.
 If you know of the Love Canal debacle of the 1970s, as Hooker Chemical Company had ruined that area in New York state after burying thousands of tons of toxic waste, Hooker also had a Montague plant and, yes, did similarly.
 Today, a huge, clay-lined vault stands west of town, with the guarantee of keeping the chemicals leeching until the distant future.
 Sometimes, one’s fame comes from infamy.

 When my dad returned from World War II, he went to work for the Montague police force.
 Before long, he was chief of police and then city manager.
 Leaving that in 1964, he returned in the mid-1970s and remained city manager until he retired.
-Working at Todd Pharmacy, I had to make doubly sure I behaved.
+When I was a teenager working at Todd Pharmacy, I had to make doubly sure I behaved.
 If only I had a pizza for every time a customer, whom I didn’t know, knew me.
 “You’re John Eilers’ boy.”
 Yes.
 I couldn’t deny it.
 I wouldn’t want to.

 None of this is why I strive to visit Montague often.
 Two of my brothers still make their home there.
 My son and his family are right across the lake in Whitehall.
 Sister Sue is an exactly-one-hour drive away in Grand Rapids.